AmirWolf87/KPAN_alpha10x/README.md

 # Modeling Venture Investors with Knowledge-Graph Path Attention

-Python version: **3.6.9**
-Environment requirements can be installed using the provided environment file.

----

 ## Usage Information

 This repository implements a path-based recommender system over a heterogeneous knowledge graph.